think-tree/think-tree.github.io/README.md

 Sync fork on the repository webpage in your github account.

-Checkout to the dev branch and pull the latest update to local in your coding environment.
+Checkout to the dev branch, pull the latest update to local in your coding environment and discard any local changes.

 ```
 git checkout dev